regen-donedev/StackOrBolt/README.md

   credited to the player's own vault.
   Apply a total weight to the difference of all credited conquered opponent stones in the vault for both players.
-  This could potentially yield to an early winning situation.
+  This could potentially yield to an earlier winning situation.

 ## Game replay